kamirr/lmang/README.md

 As you must have noticed, we have more tokens that close blocks (`🧑‍🦲`) than we do those that open them (`📦`).
 As was explained in the *about* section, opening a block is often implied.
 In this program it happened for `❓`, `😡` and `🧰`.
 Other expressions that make use of this feature are `😠` (angry-but-not-very-much `❓` path, sometimes referred to as `elif`) and `💔` (premature exit from a block, similar to `break` in other languages).

 If you'd like to see some more samples of LMA🆖, take a look at the `examples/` folder.
 There are no comments of course, as the language is way too readable for them to be useful.
-To run them, use `carg run --bin lmang-exec -- ./examples/….🆖`
+To run them, use `carg run --release --bin lmang-exec -- ./examples/….🆖`

 ## Book
 TODO